TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Validation.rst

 Extbase provides a number of validators for standard use cases such as e-mail addresses, string length, not empty etc.

-.. versionchanged:: 10.0
-   Before TYPO3 v10 Validators where automatically applied by naming conventions.
-   This feature was removed without replacement.

 All validators need to be explicitly applied by the annotation :ref:`extbase-annotation-validate` to either a controller action or a property / setter in a model.